Boundary and initial conditions

 function itself is $\cos^m(\theta-\theta_{\rm peak})$.

-POWER the directional width is expressed with the power $m$ itself, this option is default
+POWER the directional width is expressed with the power $m$ itself, this option is the default

 (note that the directional resolution should accommodate the directional width,